Skip to main content

 • What are the subscription tiers?
 At first, it was shockingly difficult to tell how many tiers were even available — Standard versus Premium?
 Bronze, Silver, Platinum, and Diamond?

-Then, when it comes to using Match as a site or an app, you might get your account blocked for some inexplicable reason.
-We had several testers sign up for Match, and each of them was blocked within a few hours (in one case, minutes).
-Again, no clear reason why.
+Then, when it comes to finally using Match, the platform just might not let you.
+We had several testers sign up for Match — in multiple testing sessions — but none of them could get it to work.
+Most of them were blocked within a few hours (in one case, minutes), and others couldn’t get past the phone number verification stage.
+No clear reason why.
 We followed the sign-up instructions to the T and were careful not to defy the terms of service, yet Match denied us access.

-Based on user testimonials from various sources, we’ve found that inexplicable account blocking on Match isn’t uncommon.
-The company’s Better Business Bureau and Trustpilot profiles display several complaints about this very issue.
+Based on user testimonials from various sources, we’ve found that these issues aren’t uncommon.
+Reviewers on the Better Business Bureau website and Trustpilot have frequently complained about them.

 Customer support

 With eHarmony, though our testers had no real reason to contact the support team, they contrived a question anyway (“What are the differences between the three Premium subscription levels?”).
-We waited several days and didn’t hear back.
+We received an answer the next day, one that sufficiently answered our question.

 What are eHarmony and Match?

-eHarmony and Match are both online dating platforms that target general rather than niche populations.
-They have several superficial basic qualities in common:
+eHarmony and Match are both online dating platforms with several superficial qualities in common.
+They:

 • Require users to be at least 18 years old and unmarried